 The female builds the nest by herself, working at any time of day.
 She starts with a simple scrape in the earth, but as she lays more eggs she adds fluffy down feathers plucked from her own breast (sometimes in very large amounts) and may add material like sea-lyme grass, eelgrass, leaves and twigs of willow and birch, or seaweed.
 The less protected the site, the heftier the nest: they range from 3 to 6.5 feet across.

 Snow Goose numbers have grown rapidly since the mid-twentieth century, possibly because of warming conditions in their arctic breeding grounds.
 Populations in the eastern and western arctic have tripled since 1973, and the central arctic population has grown by a factor of 25.
 These birds can be found breeding in the far north of Canada and winter principally in the U.S. and Mexico.
 Snow Geese are federally protected migratory game birds, and their hunting is managed on a population-by-population basis.
+The species is not on the 2014 State of the Birds Watch List.
 Throughout much of the twentieth century management officials restricted hunting in the interest of conservation, but by the 1970s they switched to worrying about keeping goose numbers in check.
 In the late 1990s both Canada and the United States began to permit extra hunting to reduce Snow Goose populations.
 About 400,000 Snow Geese are now hunted annually in the U.S. and Canada.
 Because Snow Geese nest in remote areas, their breeding colonies have suffered little impact from humans.
 The geese themselves may degrade their own habitat by grubbing vigorously for food during the early breeding season, not only reducing their own breeding success but also compromising nesting shorebirds.
 Like many waterfowl, Snow Geese can suffer from lead poisoning when they ingest fallen lead shot while foraging.
 This problem can be reduced by switching to steel shot or other non-toxic ammunition.
 Back to top

-- Mowbray, Thomas B., Fred Cooke and Barbara Ganter.
-2000.
-Snow Goose (Chen caerulescens).
-In The Birds of North America, No. 514 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+Mowbray, Thomas B., Fred Cooke and Barbara Ganter.
+(2000).
+Snow Goose (Anser caerulescens), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.